-- It includes aspects of Physics appropriate for the 21st century - Straightforward linear assessment in a single tier - Assessment of experimental skills through the examination paper with no coursework or controlled assessment - It provides a sound foundation for progression to GCE Advanced Level qualifications
+- It includes aspects of Physics appropriate for the 21st century - Straightforward linear assessment in a single tier - Assessment of experimental skills through the examination paper with no coursework or controlled assessment - It provides a sound foundation for progression to GCE Advanced Level qualifications.

-Core Paper Content (2 hour paper)
+Core Paper Content (2h)

-- Forces and motion: movement and position, forces, movement, shape and momentum - Electricity: mains electricity, energy and voltage in circuits, electric charge - Waves: properties of waves, the electromagnetic spectrum, light and sound - Energy resources and energy transfers: energy transfers, work and power - Solids, liquids and gases: density and pressure, ideal gas molecules - Magnetism and electromagnetism: magnetism, electromagnetism, electromagnetic induction - Radioactivity and particles: radioactivity, fission and fusion - Astrophysics: motion in the universe, stellar evolution
+- Forces and motion: movement and position, forces, movement, shape and momentum - Electricity: mains electricity, energy and voltage in circuits, electric charge - Waves: properties of waves, the electromagnetic spectrum, light and sound - Energy resources and energy transfers: energy transfers, work and power - Solids, liquids and gases: density and pressure, ideal gas molecules - Magnetism and electromagnetism: magnetism, electromagnetism, electromagnetic induction - Radioactivity and particles: radioactivity, fission and fusion - Astrophysics: motion in the universe, stellar evolution.

-Extension Paper Content (1 hour 15 minutes paper)
+Extension Paper Content (1h 15 mins)